Theo Archibald: Leyton Orient

 On 29 July 2021, Archibald joined League Two club Leyton Orient on loan for the duration of the 2021–22 season.
 He made a career-high 42 appearances and scored eight goals during a mid-table season.
 On 8 June 2022, Archibald signed a two-year contract for an undisclosed fee.
 He made 39 appearances and scored five goals during the 2022–23 League Two title-winning season.
 Archibald was again a regular during the 2023–24 season, prior to undergoing surgery on a season-ending anterior cruciate ligament injury suffered in a match versus Port Vale on 6 February 2024.
 He signed a new one-year contract in July 2024, but suffered an injury setback in mid-November 2024, which required further surgery.
 In Archibald's absence, the club fell to defeat in the 2025 League One playoff final.
 Though his contract lapsed after the end of the 2024–25 season, Archibald remained with the club in order to complete his rehabilitation.

-After having "been back in full training for a couple of weeks" by mid-November 2025, Archibald signed a contract running until the end of the 2025–26 season, which included an appearance-based option for the following season.
+After having "been back in full training for a couple of weeks" by mid-November 2025, Archibald signed a contract running until the end of the 2025–26 season.
+He made his first appearance for 662 days as a substitute late in a 4–0 win over Burton Albion on 29 November 2025.
+Archibald captained the club for the first time in a 3–1 victory over Reading on 17 January 2026.
+He made 24 appearances and scored two goals during the remainder of the 2025–26 season, in which the club narrowly avoided relegation.
+Archibald's 24 appearances triggered an appearance-based option on his contract for the 2026–27 season.